Capabilities

 The Five Pillars of GD&T Control

 GD&T organizes geometric controls into five distinct categories, each addressing specific aspects of part geometry and function.
-Understanding these categories helps engineers select appropriate controls for their design requirements.
+Understanding these categories helps engineers select the right controls for their design requirements.

 FormControls shape of individual features⎯ (Straightness), ⬜ (Flatness), ○ (Circularity), ⌭ (Cylindricity)Surface finish requirements, basic feature shape